A brief list of FAQs about Physiotherapy and treatments at PhysioCentral:

 We are all qualified physiotherapists, registered with the CPCM (Council of Professions Complementary to Medicine), with experience in treating musculoskeletal pain.
 Our clinic is licensed by the Department of Health whose mission is ‘To promote and safeguard public health’.
 This ensures patients’ safety and quality of care.

-What to expect in your first session?
+What should you expect in your first session?

 We ask all our patients to arrive 5 -10 minutes before their first appointment in order to fill in a registration form.